LukasFlorian/T1000/main.typ

   image("assets/vgg.png", width: 100%, fit: "cover"),
   caption: [The initial #ssd-vgg architecture], )<initial-vgg-image>
-\"ConvX_Y\" names a series of convolutional layers preceded by a maxpooling layer.
+,\"ConvX_Y,\" names a series of convolutional layers preceded by a maxpooling layer.
 The individual layers are not visualized as they do not affect feature map dimensions.

 #figure(
   caption: [#ssd-vgg anchor boxes],